rh8991/portfolio/content/en/posts/safe-lock-project/index.md

 - **Maximum of 15 components** across the entire system
 - **Pure logic design** — using flip-flops, counters, timers, and gates only

-This strict environment encouraged a deep understanding of how digital systems behave — from timing and synchronization to noise filtering and signal stability.
+This strict environment necessitated a deep understanding of how digital systems behave — from timing and synchronization to noise filtering and signal stability.

 ---